4 min read

 Take this real-life example:

-Caissons prevent this by acting like underground anchors, keeping the pool connected to stable bedrock — even when the topsoil around it gives way.
+Caissons prevent this by acting as underground anchors, keeping the pool connected to stable bedrock, even when the surrounding topsoil gives way.

 Meeting Local Engineering and Geotechnical Requirements